HanRongDa HRD-757: An evolving review

 Then the manual says: “Note: If the frequency you input in invalid, “Em” will appear on LCD to indicate an invalid channel.”
 What possible reason is behind the message, “Em”?
 On the actual radio, the message is “Err.”
 I already mentioned incorrect step ranges on the V.UHF and AIR bands.

-One of the worst issues with the manual is that the PDF version is not searchable due to some strange character set.
-Also one cannot copy and past from the manual — one just gets garbage.
+One of the worst issues with the manual is that the PDF version (for the Raddy RF757) is not searchable due to some strange character set.
+Also one cannot copy and paste from the manual — one just gets garbage.
 Maybe installing a Chinese character set in Windows would help.

 The manual has a separate section labeled: “Functions of buttons.”
 It goes through each of the buttons on the radio and explains what each one does in the various modes.
 Down toward the end there an item labeled “EXT” with an antenna schematic symbol.
 It says: